Gibbs point process approximation: Total variation bounds using Stein's method: Total variation bounds between Gibbs process distributions

-\begin{example} Let $\mcx\subset \R^D$.
-A PIP is called a \emph{multi-scale Strauss process}, if its interaction function $\varphi(x,y)$ depends only on $\norm{x-y}$, is piecewise constant and takes only finitely many values.
-We restrict ourselves to bi-scale Strauss processes, i.e.\ the interaction function is given by
+\begin{example} Let $\mathcal{X}\subset\mathbb{R}^D$.
+A PIP is called a \emph {multi-scale Strauss process}, if its interaction function $\varphi (x,y)$ depends only on $\llVert x-y \rrVert$, is piecewise constant and takes only finitely many values.
+We restrict ourselves to bi-scale Strauss processes, that is, the interaction function is given by

-for some constants $0\le \gamma \le 1$, $C\ge0$ and $0<r<R$.
-To ensure \RS, we furthermore require that $C\le \gamma^{-1/(2m)}$ with
+for some constants $0\le\gamma\le1$, $C\ge0$ and $0<r<R$.
+To ensure $\RS$, we furthermore require that $C\le\gamma^{-1/(2m)}$ with

-Note that $m$ is the same as in Lemma~\ref{lemma:Mk} with $\delta=r$. \RS then follows by a criterion of \cite{kpr2012}, Subsection~2.3.
-The authors use $m$ as a bound on the maximal number of cubes with edge length $\delta/\sqrt{D}$ that intersect the annulus $A(0,r-\delta,R+\delta)$, as we did in Lemma~\ref{lemma:Mk}.
+Note that $m$ is the same as in Lemma~\ref{lemmaMk} with $\delta=r$. $\RS$ then follows by a criterion of \citet{kpr2012}, Section~2.3.
+The authors use $m$ as a bound on the maximal number of cubes with edge length $\delta/\sqrt{D}$ that intersect the annulus $A(0,r-\delta,R+\delta)$, as we did in Lemma~\ref{lemmaMk}.

-To illustrate Theorem~\ref{thm:GeneralPIP}, let $\XXi$ and $\Eta$ be bi-scale Strauss processes with constant $\beta$, the same $\gamma$, $r$, $R$, and with $1 \leq C_\Eta \leq C_\XXi$.
+To illustrate Theorem~\ref{thmGeneralPIP}, let $\Xi$ and $\mathrm {H}$ be bi-scale Strauss processes with constant $\beta$, the same $\gamma$, $r$, $R$, and with $1 \leq C_\mathrm{H}\leq C_\Xi$.
 The ingredients for computing $c_1(\lambda)$ are

-Since $\gamma \le C_\XXi^{-2m}$, Theorem~\ref{thm:GeneralPIP} yields
+Since $\gamma\le C_\Xi^{-2m}$, Theorem~\ref{thmGeneralPIP} yields

 \end{example}